flavioribeiro/nginx-audio-track-for-hls-module/README.md

 Status
 -
-This module is under development.
+This module is under development, but production ready.
 Feedbacks, issues and patches are welcome.

 Requirements
 -